Quick Tips For Surviving Your Inevitable Roommate Drama

 If you plan on maintaining your sanity and friendships with any of your roommates, you must learn to take most things with a grain of salt and only address the problems you feel are most important.

 …if you whine and stress over spilled milk (literally and figuratively) you are deliberately choosing unhappiness.

-Sharing a living space with other people is a very intimate experience and it’s easy to become obsessed with or emotionally attached to the issues you may be facing.
+Sharing a living space with other people is a very intimate experience and it’s easy to become obsessed with the issues you may be facing.
 But, if you whine and stress over spilled milk (literally and figuratively) you are deliberately choosing unhappiness.